juliangruendner/ds_develop/README.md

 ds_common contains common elements needed by ds_queue as well as ds_poll.

-ds_opal is a docker configuration of a datashield/opal server, which comes with LifeLines.sav test data needed.
+ds_opal is a docker configuration of a datashield/opal server, which comes with test data pre-installed
-This repository has been set up to test the queue-poll mechanism with a real live instance.

 ## Running and testing the queue-poll mechanism